 How can your card improve your cash flow

 Business card payment terms can be built into your cash flow cycle as an effective way to manage your outgoings.
 Some offer flexible payment terms, which can create a useful buffer.
 You can then use the cash in your account to make payments that can't be put on a card.

 A card that offers up to 55 day payment terms can make a big difference.
 Using your card instead of cash, EFT or a cheque can help maximise the cash flow benefits of having a business credit card or charge card.

 It's important to consider both the standard payment terms offered on your business card as well as whether your card comes with the flexibility of temporary limit increases.

 There are a number of different business rewards point programs.
 Comparing them may be quite time consuming, but it can be worth doing.
 Each card will earn points at a different rate, and these vary from merchant to merchant.

 If you're looking for a business rewards card, it makes sense to ensure that the business points you can earn are uncapped, and that the points don’t expire.

 One of the better strategies to make the most of business card rewards points programs involves funneling as many payments as you can onto that one card.
 Use your card for every purchase that lets you earn rewards points, from inventory to travel.

-Many businesses choose to multiply the points earned by issuing supplementary cards to employees.
-The additional cards then accumulate rewards points for the primary card holder's account.
+Many businesses choose to multiply the points earned by issuing additional cards to employees.
+These cards then accumulate rewards points for the primary card holder's account.

 When you've streamlined your expenses into the one account, there are a number of ways you might choose to tap into the rewards earned: